skirino/slides/slides/raft_fleet/slides.md

 - Tolerate failures of minority of consensus group members
     - tolerance for DC-failure is also nice to have
+- Persist data for crash recovery
+    - periodic cleanup of unnecessary data in disk
 - Automatically recover from non-critical node failure
-- (no persistence is needed for our purpose)
 - Provide flexible data model for "state"s

 ---